dinghino/searchengine/README.md

 ## Why?

 There are lots and lots of search engines in python.
-This is another one, made expressly for prototyping and for placeholding. allows simple queries on any type of objects - as long as you search on strings attributes - and works directly on iterable of such objects (coming from any source, like _list_s or even _generator_ functions.)
+This is another one, made expressly for prototyping and for placeholding. allows simple queries on any type of objects - as long as you search on strings attributes - and works directly on iterable of such objects (coming from any source, like _list_ or even _generator_ functions).

 For this reason it's probably not well suited to work in production, but for testing purposes should do its job.